This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup sweet chili sauce

-- 1/3 cup water
+- ⅓ cup water

-- When the water comes to a boil, cook the noodles for 5-6 minutes, or until almost fully cooked, then drain them in a colander and rinse them well with warm tap water.
+- When the water comes to a boil, cook the noodles for 5-6 minutes, or until they're almost fully cooked.
+Drain them in a colander and rinse them well with warm tap water.